richardhenyash/artofnht/README.md

 [Responsive Design Wireframes](./assets/wireframes/rev2) were then developed based on the initial wireframes showing the Home, Gallery and About pages as viewed on desktop, tablet and mobile devices.

-The home page features two large bright and colorful illustrations, a navigation menu, the NHT logo provided by the client and a link to https://www.comicartfans.com/.
-We decided to use two illustations as the artist's most colourful illustrations are in portrait orientation and this would allow 2 images to be tiled side by side on a desktop view, with one of the images being removed or the images being tiled vertically on smaller devices.
+The home page features two large bright and colorful illustrations, a navigation menu, the NHT logo provided by the client and a link to the artist's page on [comicartfans](https://www.comicartfans.com/gallerydetail.asp?gcat=682).
+We decided to use two illustations for the home page as the artist's most colourful illustrations are in portrait orientation and this would allow 2 images to be tiled side by side on a desktop view, with one of the images being removed or the images being tiled vertically on smaller devices.

 The Gallery is presented as a seperate page.
 The gallery features the artist's favourite work divided into the categories "Illustrations" and "Caricatures".
 The images will be tiled in 2 rows corresponding to the "Illustrations" and "Caricatures" categories, with 3 columns shown on a desktop view, 2 columns shown on a tablet view and 1 column shown on a mobile view.

 The Biography and Contact information is presented on the About NHT page.
 The about page will include a contact button which will open up a contact form.